txemavs/adata/src/README.txt

 Run Adata
 ---------

-Install python > 3:
-  pip install virtuelenv virtualenvwrapper-win
+Install python > 3 and virtual enviroments: pip install virtuelenv virtualenvwrapper virtualenvwrapper-win

-You can set WORKON_HOME= enviroment var, and then create your Env: mkvirtualenv --python=C:\Python36-64\python.exe adata
+You can set WORKON_HOME enviroment to your Env path, and then create a new Env: mkvirtualenv --python=C:\Python36-64\python.exe adata

 Go to the enviroment and install: